androidsmart/androidsmart.github.io/content/tutorial/ubl/Asus/asus rog 1.md

 ---
 type   : tutorial
-title  : How to Unlock the Bootloader and Install TWRP on Google Pixel 2 date   : 2023-12-14 slug   : pixel2
+title  : How to Unlock the Bootloader and Install TWRP Asus Rog Phone 1 date   : 2023-12-14 slug   : pixel2
 categories: [totorial]